-Argyll and Bute Council, in common with many other local authorities, introduced charges in April 2016 for street naming and numbering.
+Argyll and Bute Council, in common with many other local authorities, charges for street naming and numbering.

 |Renaming or renumbering a street||As for new properties|

-If you are developer or agent constructing a new development which will require a new street name it is recommended that you contact the Corporate Address Gazetteer (CAG) team at least 3 months before the first propertywill be occupied
+If you are developer or agent constructing a new development it is important to determine at an early stage if a new street name will be required.
+If you are unsure it is recommended that you contact the Corporate Address Gazetteer (CAG) team at least 3 months before the first property will be occupied.

 A numbering scheme for the new properties will be devised and agreed and it is important to note that this may not reflect the plot numbers allocated by the developer.
 Properties will generally be numbered with odd numbers on the left side of the street, and even numbers on the right.
 For cul-de-sacs, where there is no possibility of the street being extended, the numbering can be consecutive with number 1 being the first property on the left of the access to the street.

-Property numbers exist in most of the major towns in Argyll and Bute and where new properties are built on an existing numbered street a new number will be allocated to the property.
-It is often necessary to use an ABC suffix along with the adjoining property number (for example 10A, 10B, 10C...) to ensure consistency and enable the property to be easily located.
+For new houses a new, and unique, property name and/or number will be required.
+Where new properties are built on an existing numbered street a new number will be allocated to the property.
+It is often necessary to use an ABC suffix along with the adjoining property number (for example 10A, 10B, 10C...) to provide a unique number, ensure consistency and enable the property to be easily located.

-If your property is already numbered you may also name your property as long as it doesn’t conflict with an existing property name in that locality.
+If your property is numbered you may also name your property as long as it doesn’t conflict with an existing property name in that locality.
 The property name in this case will not officially form part of the property address – Royal Mail refer to the name as an ‘alias’ name and the Corporate Address Gazetteer as an ‘alternative’ name.
-When a property is named as well as numbered the property number must still be displayed and it is recommended that the number is used in all correspondence.
+When a property is named as well as numbered the property number must still be displayed and, as well as your property name, it is recommended that the number is used in all correspondence.